The essential scrum tools designed for every scrum team

-User story mapping provides a visually structured approach for agile teams to manage product backlog.
+User story mapping provides a visually structured approach for scrum teams to manage product backlog.
 The visual story map enables the arrangement of product backbone, user tasks, epics and user stories effectively into a manageable top-down structure, based on the nature, priority and level of sophistication of map items.

 The 4-level story map introduces an Epics tier in between user tasks and user stories, which is good for projects with higher complexity.